bairblog/bairblog.github.io/_posts/2022-03-21-ukraine-eo-maers.md

 At Berkeley AI Research, we have created an initial set of methods and models that have learned robust representations for RGB, SAR, and co-registered RGB + SAR imagery from the publicly released [BigEarthNet-MM dataset](https://bigearth.net) and the data from [Capella’s Open Data](https://www.capellaspace.com/community/capella-open-data/), which consists of both RGB and SAR imagery.
 As such, using our models, imagery analysts are able to interchangeably use co-registered RGB or SAR imagery (or both, when available) for downstream tasks such as image classification, semantic segmentation, object detection, or change detection.

 Given that SAR is a phenomenologically different data source than EO imagery, we have found that the Vision Transformer (ViT) is a particularly effective architecture for representation learning with SAR as it removes the scale and shift invariant inductive biases built into convolutional neural networks.
 Our top performing method, MAERS, for representation learning on RGB, SAR, and co-registered RGB + SAR builds upon the [Masked Autoencoder](https://arxiv.org/abs/2111.06377) (MAE) recently introduced by He et. al., where the network learns to encode the input data by taking a masked version of the data as input, encoding the data, and then learning to decode the data in such a way that it reconstructs the unmasked input data.

 Contrary to popular [classes of contrastive learning techniques](https://arxiv.org/abs/2002.05709), the MAE does not presuppose certain augmentation invariances in the data that may be incorrect for SAR features.
 Instead, it solely relies on reconstructing the original input, which is agnostic to RGB, SAR, or co-registered modalities.
+As shown in Figure 8, MAERS further extends MAE by learning independent input projection layers for RGB, SAR, and RGB+SAR channels, encoding the output of these projected layers using a shared ViT, and then decoding to the RGB, SAR, or RGB+SAR channels using independent output projection layers.
+The input projection layers and shared ViT can then be transferred to downstream tasks, such as object detection or change detection, where the input encoder can then take RGB, SAR, or RGB+SAR as input.

 <p style="text-align:center;">
     <img src="https://bair.berkeley.edu/static/blog/maers/maers.png" width="100%">